syadlowsky/growth-rate-estimation/README.md

 respectively.

 ## Example usage
+A simple example of calling the analysis code is available in `Simple Example.ipynb`.
-See the Jupyter notebooks in `Process States.ipynb` or `Main figures.ipynb` shows examples of calling this analysis code.
+See the Jupyter notebooks in `Process States.ipynb` or `Main figures.ipynb` for more complex examples of how we used this analysis to analyze and plot results for many regions at once.

 ## Data sourcing
 jhu_process_data.py will read the JHU data into: dict['country']['city']=array.